 - Pinnable Pictures

-Arrival.
-Or: Falling Into a Rabbit Hole
+Arrival or: Falling Into a Rabbit Hole

 A rainy Sunday with not much to do.
-It’s not pleasant to walk in the rain and it’s even less pleasant to walk in the rain in a city as dirty as Phnom Penh when the water washes all sort of disgusting stuff including dead rats on the sidewalks.
+It’s not pleasant to walk in the rain and it’s even less pleasant to walk in the rain in a city as dirty as Phnom Penh when the water washes all sorts of disgusting stuff including dead rats on the sidewalks.
 Where sidewalks exist, that is.

-The first day or two in a place I’ve never been to before are always like having fallen into Alice’s rabbit hole.
+The first day or two in a place I’ve never been to before is always like having fallen into Alice’s rabbit hole.
 Pleasantly real and amazingly surreal at the same time.
 There are no rabbits with watches crossing my way, but many people.
 All of them seem to belong here and everyone knows where to head to….everyone but me.
 And I can rub my eyes as often as I please – I am here in this unreal reality.

 It is weird walking the streets that I’ve seen as lines on Google maps so often.
 It is irritating seeing places that were little pictograms coming to life.